Netanyahu revives moves to shut Qatar's Al Jazeera TV in Israel | Law-Order

 Netanyahu revives moves to shut Qatar's Al Jazeera TV in Israel

+Prime Minister Benjamin Netanyahu revived moves on Monday to shutter Qatari satellite television station Al Jazeera in Israel, pledging to take "immediate action" to close the station's local office while the war in Gaza continues.
+Hours after his party spokesperson said parliament would be convened to ratify the necessary law, the Knesset approved the bill allowing the temporary closure in Israel of foreign broadcasters considered to be a threat to national security.

+Prime Minister Benjamin Netanyahu revived moves on Monday to shutter Qatari satellite television station Al Jazeera in Israel, pledging to take "immediate action" to close the station's local office while the war in Gaza continues.

+Hours after his party spokesperson said parliament would be convened to ratify the necessary law, the Knesset approved the bill allowing the temporary closure in Israel of foreign broadcasters considered to be a threat to national security.
+The law approved on Monday would allow Netanyahu and the security cabinet to shut the station for a period of 45 days, which would be renewable, and would stay in force until the end of July or until the end of major military operations in Gaza.

 Neither the station's main office in Israel nor the Qatari government in Doha immediately responded to a request for comment.
-Al Jazeera has previously accused Israel of systematically targeting its offices and personnel.
-Israeli officials have long complained about Al Jazeera's coverage but stopped short of taking action, mindful of Qatar's bankrolling of Palestinian construction projects in the Gaza Strip - seen by all sides as a means of staving off conflict.

-Prime Minister Benjamin Netanyahu revived moves on Monday to shut down Qatari satellite television station Al Jazeera in Israel, saying through his party spokesperson that parliament would be convened in the evening to ratify the necessary law.

-Thereafter, Netanyahu "will take immediate action to shut down Al Jazeera in accordance with procedure set out in the law", the Likud party statement said.
-Israel has previously accused the station of agitating against it among Arab viewers.
-Neither the station's main office in Israel nor the Qatari government in Doha immediately responded to a request for comment.
-Al Jazeera has previously accused Israel of systematically targeting its offices and personnel.
+Al Jazeera, which has been fiercely critical of Israel's military operation in Gaza, has previously accused Israel of systematically targeting its offices and personnel.
+Communications Minister Shlomo Karai accused Al Jazeera of encouraging hostilities against Israel.
+"It is impossible to tolerate a media outlet, with press credentials from the government press office and with offices in Israel, acting from within against us, certainly in wartime," he said.

 However, talks on a second proposed truce appear to be going nowhere.
 In January, Netanyahu publicly called for the Qataris to be pressed into applying more pressure on Hamas.
 Qatar hosts the group's political office and several top Hamas officials.
 Asked if the threat against Al Jazeera might be part of such pressure, an Israeli government spokesperson, Avi Hyman, did not answer directly, though he did describe the station as "spouting propaganda for many, many years".